 - Application: Your general application covers basic biographical information that allows the school to build a student profile.
 They are usually one-page or two-page forms.
 Applications request information like your name, date of birth, place of birth, citizenship status, and previous education.

 - Transcripts: Most undergraduate certificate programs require you to submit high school transcripts so that admissions counselors can gauge your level of academic performance.
 You can request these transcripts from your previous school's guidance counselor.
-Online technology certificate programs for college graduates typically request only undergraduate transcripts.
+Technology certificate programs for college graduates typically request only undergraduate transcripts.
 You may have to pay a small fee.

 - Application Fee: A nationwide survey conducted in 2016 reported an average college application fee of $43.
 Non-degree certificate programs typically charge lower application fees.
 You may qualify for a fee waiver if you have limited financial resources or belong to a low-income household.
 Ask the school's admissions department for an application fee waiver.